-Because not everyone can (or wants to) stand for an entire meeting, bar-height chairs, stools and “standing supports” complete the package.
-Another hot health-minded design trend is bringing the outdoors in, with natural light, plant walls and other natural elements have been shown to improve health and productivity.
+Because not everyone can (or wants to) stand for an entire meeting, bar-height chairs, stools, and “standing supports” complete the package.
+Another hot health-minded design trend is bringing the outdoors in, with natural light, plant walls, and other natural elements having been shown to improve health and productivity.

 #6 Make a Statement

 Just make sure it’s your statement.
 Think of your conference room as an extension of your brand.
 Integrated marketing is all about creating a unified and seamless experience when interacting with your brand – and that includes your conference room.

 Consult with your marketing team about incorporating branding elements like colors, logos, and brand personality into your conference room design.
 Some choices may be obvious, like sticking with a corporate color palette.
 Others may be subtler, like extending your company’s personality through a quirky or formal design.

 Your conference room technology facilitates seeing, hearing, and collaborating efficiently.
 Integrating that tech into the room design kicks things up a notch.
 It’s a trend that’s going gangbusters.
 A chief concern is concealing the masses of wires that often accompany tech.